nus-cs2103-AY2223S2/ip/docs/README.md

 ### Feature 3: Reminders
 * Make use of the reminder command to search for any deadlines and events within the specified days from your current date.
-* Dates are in the format YYYY-MM-DD.
-* The Nerdbot will display the tasks that are within the day range.

 ### Feature 4: Find tasks
 * Make use of the find command to search for any task description.